Sant720/sandwich/content/docs/sandwich/ingredients.md

 These additions allow you to customize the sandwich while maintaining its core principles:

-- **Dijonnaise** – adds tangy richness and amplifies savory components
+- **Dijonnaise**: Adds tangy richness and amplifies savory components.
-- **Radish** – introduces sharp, peppery crunch for extra textural contrast
+- **Radish**: Introduces sharp, peppery crunch for extra textural contrast.
-- **Fresh herbs** – provide aromatic brightness and a fresh top note
+- **Fresh herbs**: Provide aromatic brightness and a fresh top note.

+> [!important]
-Each optional component should serve a purpose aligned with the sandwich’s flavor and texture structure.
+> Each optional component should serve a purpose aligned with the sandwich’s flavor and texture structure.
+Feel free to explore other options following the principles in [Contrast](/docs/sandwich/core-principles/#contrast).

 ---